WREK: History

 Georgia Tech was the home of an early AM radio station, WBBF (later WGST, now WGKA AM 920), which began operation in January 1924.
 Much of this station's initial equipment had been previously used by the Atlanta Constitution's WGM, and was donated through the efforts of the newspaper's editor, Clark Howell.
 In April 1930, the school made an agreement with the Southern Broadcasting Stations, Inc. to operate WGST as a commercial station, while still under the oversight of Georgia Tech.
 In 1973, the Georgia Board of Regents decided WGST was "surplus property", and the next year it was sold for five million dollars to the Meredith Corporation, despite opposition from alumni groups, members of the Georgia General Assembly and even the Governor of Georgia.
 Proceeds from this sale were used to upgrade WREK.

 WREK first signed on the air on March 25, 1968, broadcasting at 10 Watts from a 20-foot tower atop the Van Leer Electrical Engineering building on Georgia Tech's campus.
 Barry James Folsom, then-student, started radio station WREK and was one of first DJs.
 The studio was located in the top floor of that building and included donated equipment from WSM-FM Nashville.
 Chief Engineer and then-student Geoff Mendenhall designed and built a 425W power amplifier which, once type certified by the Federal Communications Commission (FCC) in August 1968, brought WREK to 3,400W ERP.
 In 2013 Mendenhall retired from Harris Broadcast Communications (now GatesAir) as VP of Transmission Research and Technology.

 In 1978 WREK's tower and studio were relocated.
 A new, 300 ft tower was built on the western edge of the Georgia Tech campus, and the studio moved to the former WGST studios in the annex of the Alexander Memorial Coliseum (now known as Hank McCamish Pavilion), where it would remain until 2004.
 Visitors to WREK's Coliseum studios were often startled by its walls, which were covered by thick layers of posters, set lists, and other music memorabilia, as well as the giant electromechanical broadcast automation machines and other large racks of monitoring and control equipment.
 WREK's studios relocated to the Student Center Commons (formerly the Georgia Tech Bookstore building) in August 2004.

-Coinciding with the renovation of the Wenn Student Center, WREK has occupied the former Office of Information Technology building since May 2020, and will relocate to the renovated John Lewis Student Center upon reopening in the summer of 2022.
+After the renovation of the Wenn Student Center, WREK relocated from their temporary residence in the Office of Information Technology building to their new studio in the newly-renovated Student Center.

 WREK began streaming its compressed (8-bit μ-law) broadcast over the Internet on November 7, 1994, making it one of the first Internet radio stations.
 The station now streams in MP3 format and features a two-week-long running archive of its broadcast on the schedule page of its website.